stkprog/music-manager/notes.md

     - ``"^0"`` == a center aligned column that takes up the rest of the space available

 ### popups
-* i'm going to need several popup frames for this program:
+* <u>i'm going to need several popup frames for this program:</u>
-    - one for editing the rating
-    - one for viewing / editing the thoughts
+    - editing the rating and thoughts
+        * only callable from the LISTENED tab
+        * rating and thoughts as textboxes?
+        * "change" and "cancel" as buttons
-    - one for searching and adding new albums to the bucket list
+    - searching and adding new albums to the bucketlist USING DISCOGS
+        * only callable from the BUCKET tab
+        * a small textbox for entering a search term
+        * output and selection using a multicolumnbox
+        * adding on enter-press?
+        * "cancel" as a button
+    - adding new albums to the bucketlist MANUALLY
+        * only callable from the BUCKET tab
+        * a small form for entering all the values
+        * a requirement for this is some kind of functionality that keeps track of release_id's for manually added tracks - perhaps just counting up from 1
+        * "add" and "cancel" as buttons
-    - one for searching and adding new albums to the listened list + ability to add rating & thoughts
+    - adding new albums to the listened list
+        * only callable from the BUCKET tab
+        * a small form showing the data of the album and allowing the user to enter rating and thoughts
+        * "add to listened" and "cancel" as buttons
 * asciimatics does offer a class called ``PopUpDialog`` which is a good starting point for this purpose, but it isn't exactly suited to my needs. because the code for that class isn't very long, i'm going to write my own implementation(s) for these use cases

 ## ui / album management